mpaliwoda/reset-macro-py/README.md

 ## Description

-This is as-multiplatform-as-I-could Python reset macro for Minecraft speedrunning.
-Supports Windows, Linux with X11 and MacOS (tested on Big Sur).
+This is as-multiplatform-as-I-could-make-it Python reset macro for Minecraft speedrunning.
+Supports Windows, Linux with X11 (tested on elementaryOS Hera) and MacOS (tested on Big Sur).
 Written for Python 3.6+.

 ## Versions/Categories covered